OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/supercluster-labels/index.md

 :align: left
 :alt: Supercluster Labels with the multicolored Tully Galaxies at center and the Abell Galaxy C;lusters in orange.

-Supercluster Labels with the multicolored Tully Galaxies at center and the Abell Galaxy C;lusters in orange.
+Supercluster Labels with the multicolored Tully Galaxies at center and the Abell Galaxy Clusters in orange.
 :::